Luke Hemmings: 2011–present: 5 Seconds of Summer

-2021: Solo career: When Facing the Things We Turn Away From and Boy
+2021: When Facing the Things We Turn Away From

 In June 2021, Hemmings announced his debut solo album When Facing the Things We Turn Away From, which was released on 13 August 2021.
 The album was preceded by the singles "Starting Line", "Motion" and "Place in Me".

-In March 2024, Hemmings released "Shakes" and announced that his second solo collection, Boy, was scheduled for release in April 2024.
-Hemmings' EP Boy Released on 26 April 2024.
+2024: Boy

+In March 2024, Hemmings released "Shakes" and announced his second solo collection, Boy.
+The EP was preceded by a second single, "Close My Eyes", and Boy was released on 26 April 2024.
+On 4 May 2024, Hemmings embarked on his first solo tour, Nostalgia For a Time That Never Existed, which finished on 16 June.
+A second US leg of the tour was announced for late 2024 on 13 August, set to be supported by American singer-songwriter Sombr, but was cancelled on 21 October.
+Hemmings explained: "[...]
+I overcommitted and can't do it all without sacrificing the quality I've worked hard to maintain or my health."
+On 16 November 2024, Hemmings performed at the Corona Capital festival in Mexico.
+On 6 December 2024, Hemmings released a live EP, Nostalgia (Live from Los Angeles), recorded during the first leg of the tour, and preceded by the single "Close My Eyes (Live)".

 Personal life

 In 2015, Hemmings began an on-again, off-again relationship with social media influencer Arzaylea Rodriguez.
 The couple ended their relationship in May 2017.

 On 8 June 2021, Hemmings posted on his Instagram account announcing his engagement to his girlfriend of three years, Sierra Deaton.
 The couple currently live together in Los Angeles.
 He confirmed the two are married at the 81st Golden Globe Awards.

 As of 2020, Hemmings' net worth is estimated to be US$20 million.

-On 22 August 2025, Hemmings posted on his Instagram account announcing the arrival of his daughter with his wife, Sierra Hemmings.
+On 22 August 2025, Hemmings announced on his Instagram that he and Sierra welcomed their first child, a daughter.